Let's get learning so we can get teaching!

 Let's break it down here.

 Breath: At first, the air flow completely stops.
-Then after the stop, air escapes with a rough, friction sound.
+Then after the air stops, air escapes with a rough, fricative sound.

 How to use this section: